 This course is designed to give students an introduction to film as an art worthy of critical attention.
 Students develop the ability to think, discuss and write about film in an academic context.
+Prerequisite(s): DEN 239

 DEN 307 CREATIVE WRITING WORKSHOP